 How To Properly Bathe Your Dog

-Watching your dog roll around in the grass, lick and chew his coat are all self-maintenance regimes in helping keep his coat clean.
-Sometimes, though, he will need help from you as his owner, to look and smell his best.
+When your dog rolls around in the grass, and lick and chew his or her coat, you should know that these are self-maintenance regimes which help keep his coat clean.
+Sometimes, however, he or she will need help from you, his or her owner, to look and smell his or her best.
 Just like humans, pets like to feel clean and fresh.
-When your dog’s fur becomes matted, coated with dirt they can become itchy, annoyed and irritable.
-Bathing your dog helps his skin and coat look and feel clean, as well as contribute to good health.
+Dogs can become itchy, annoyed, and irritable when their fur becomes matted and coated with dirt.
+Bathing your dog helps his skin and coat look and feel clean, and also contributes to good health.

 Regular brushing is even more important than bathing your dog!
 Brushing should be done at least once a week, more often for dogs with long or curly coats.
-This will prevent knots from forming, help to find fleas or ticks who may have caught a ride on your dog when he was last outside and will help you to become familiar with his normal body shape – brushing is often how owners first find a lump or bump on their dog that needs to be evaluated by a veterinarian.
+This will prevent knots from forming, help to find fleas or ticks who may have caught a ride on your dog when he was last outside, and help you to become familiar with his or her normal body shape.
+Additionally, brushing is often how owners first find a lump or bump on their dog that needs to be evaluated by a veterinarian.

 Here are some helpful steps to keep in mind when bathing your dog:

 1. Give your dog a good brushing first.
-This will help remove dead hair and knots in his coat and make it easier to wash after.
+This will help remove dead hair and knots in his or her coat, and make it easier to wash after.

-2. You should then put him in a tub/sink filled with four inches of warm water.
+2. You should then put him or her in a tub/sink filled with four inches of warm water.
 Use a non-slip mat on the bottom of tub or sink.

 3. Use a plastic pitcher or spray hose to drench your dog’s fur.

 4. Try and be careful to not spray water into your pet’s eyes, nose, and ears